justnotherdev/justnotherdev/README.md

-### Hi my name is Diego!, also known in tech & gaming as Takeo! ✌🏻💻
+### Hi my name is Diego!, but I'm also known in tech & gaming as Takeo! ✌🏻💻

 ---